evanx/mpush-redis/README.md

 ### Related projects

-While this is a standalone utility for a specific requirement, it is inspired by "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.
+While this is a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

 This service was mostly implemented on a weekend.
 I plan to implement others in a similar vein, perhaps two per month.

 The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.